Sync all connectors

 2. Data writes to parquet — stored in ~/.dinobase/ as parquet files

-3. Metadata extraction — column descriptions fetched from source API (Stripe OpenAPI, HubSpot Properties API, Postgres catalog)
+3. Metadata extraction — column descriptions fetched from the upstream API (Stripe OpenAPI, HubSpot Properties API, Postgres catalog)

 4. Annotations stored — metadata saved to _dinobase.columns table